shrirang180498/ASSIGNMENT_2_SHRI/ASSIGNMENT_REQUIREMENT.md

 - The system should easily interface with the client's current web scraping technologies so that data may be imported straight into the system.
 - For simple data import and export, the system should support a variety of data formats, such as CSV and JSON.

+---

+# 2. Assumptions & Validations

+## Assumptions:

+#### Availability of Data:
+- For web scraping, we presume that the client has access to enough publicly available data.
+- We presume that the web scraping techniques used by the client are dependable and capable of delivering consistent data.

+#### User Proficiency:
+- We presume that the system's developers are familiar with the fundamentals of data management and AI training.
+- We presume that the developers are knowledgeable with data formats and online scraping tools.

+#### Environment of the System:
+- We anticipate that the system will be set up in a cloud environment with enough resources for performance and scalability.